Black Rod's Department

 Black Rod is Her Majesty's representative in the Palace of Westminster and looks after all Royal property, including Westminster Hall, the Robing Room and the Gallery.
-He is responsible for the planning and conduct of all ceremonial events, for Royal and State occasions in the Palace of Westminster.
+He or she is responsible for the planning and conduct of all ceremonial events, for Royal and State occasions in the Palace of Westminster.

 Clerk of the Parliaments Office

 The Office supports the Clerk of the Parliaments in carrying out his functions and responsibilities as 'chief executive'.
 It also supports the Clerk Assistant, Reading Clerk and Chairman of Committees.
 Additionally the Office provides administrative support for the House Committee, the Audit Committee and the Management Board.
 It has responsibility for the production of the Minute of Proceedings and Order Paper; and carries out finance, internal audit and staff advice functions.

 Background information about the Clerk of the Parliaments is available from the Lords FAQ web page The Clerk of the Parliaments: Role and Functions.

 The Committee Office provides select committees with procedural and legal advice.

 It also provides the administrative support necessary to fulfil the committees' orders of reference and assist them in disseminating their reports and promoting their influence.

 The Committee Office serves the Select Committee on the European Union, which has seven sub-committees under it, the Select Committee on Science and Technology, which has two sub-committees under it, and the Economic Affairs Committee, the Constitution Committee and the Joint Committee on Human Rights.
 From time to time, the Committee Office also undertakes ad hoc committees.
 Committees are responsible for carrying out inquiries on chosen areas.
 These inquiries culminate in the preparation and publication of reports.